-As stated in the Nevada Academic Content Standards in Mathematics, "The Standards for Mathematical Practice describe varieties of expertise that mathematics educators at all levels should seek to develop in their students."
+As stated in the Colorado Academic Standards for Mathematics, "The Standards for Mathematical Practice describe varieties of expertise that mathematics educators at all levels should seek to develop in their students."
 Each applicable Mathematical Practice standard is listed below the correlation with the corresponding code, MP1-8.